-- Know the Requirements: Be sure to check the equipment requirements for the program your child is participating in before buying cleats.
+Be sure to check the equipment requirements for the program your child is participating in before buying cleats.
 Depending on the sport and your child’s age, the specifications may vary.
 For instance at i9 Sports®, rubber cleats are encouraged for our kids flag football, soccer and baseball leagues, but are not required.
-Yet, if a program is played indoors on artificial turf, cleats may not be allowed.
+But, if a program is played indoors on artificial turf, cleats may not be allowed.
 In addition, wearing metal cleats is not allowed in any i9 Sports® program.

 Buying a well-fitting cleat will ensure that your child has a happy and healthy sports season.
 Ask questions of the in-store assistant to understand the differences between the specific varieties and brands offered.
 Consider shopping online as well to compare product reviews from other customers.
 Buying the right cleats for your child will mean that he or she can focus their full attention on playing the game and having fun!